Book of Exodus

 31Pharaoh then called for Moses and Aaron by night and said, get out and leave us now!
 Both, you and the children of Israel, go serve your LORD as you wish.
 32Take your flocks and herds and be gone and bless me as you go.
 33The Egyptians urged the people to make a hasty exit, for they said, if you delay, we shall surly all be dead.
 34So the people left in haste and took their dough before it was leavened.
 35Now before this, the Israelites had asked the Egyptians for articles of silver, gold and fine clothing.
 36And the LORD granted them favor with the Egyptians so that they gave them whatever they asked for.
 Thus the Israelites plundered the Egyptians.

-37(The mass exodus of the Israelites took place from the city of Rameses, one of the cities the Israelites built for the Egyptians).
-That day six hundred thousand men over the age of twenty, plus women and children journeyed to Succoth, (it is estimated that there were about two million people).
-38Also with them was a mixed multitude of people, (people of other races and nations, but this caused trouble later on, Numbers 11:4), including great numbers of flocks and herds.
+37(NOTE: The mass exodus of the Israelites took place from the city of Rameses, one of the cities the Israelites built for the Egyptians).
+That day six hundred thousand men over the age of twenty, plus women and children journeyed to Succoth, (NOTE: it is estimated that there were at least two million people).
+38Also with them was a mixed multitude of people, (NOTE: people of other races and nations, but this caused trouble later on, Numbers 11:4), including great numbers of flocks and herds.
 39Even the bread that the Israelites took with them was unleavened, for they were driven out in haste and they could not wait for it to rise.
 40Now the children of Israel had been in the land of Egypt for four hundred thirty years, 41to the very day that the exodus took place and all the armies of the LORD went out of Egypt.
 42This was a night of solemn observance to the LORD and for all the children of Israel throughout all their generations.

 1Then the LORD spoke to Moses saying; 2Set apart unto Me all the firstborns.
 Whatever opens the womb of the children of Israel, both of men and of beast, shall be Mine.